elhidraouij/boost-your-code/_posts/2025-02-05-how-i-built-a-deeplearning-framework-from-scratch.md

 ## Prerequisite

-Being familiar with matrix calculations and a programming language is a plus.
+Being familiar with matrix calculations, object oriented programming and a programming language is a plus.
 If not you may not be able to fully understand the following concepts.

 ## Objectives